platplat/freecodecamp-projects/world-cup-database/README.md

 ## ⚙️ Scripts

 ### 1. `insert_data.sh`

-Inserts the data from games.csv into the teams and games tables
+Inserts the data from games.csv into the `teams` and `games` tables

 ### 2. `queries.sh`

-Queries the database for useful statistics
+Queries the database for useful statistics and displays them